 A-5.3.1 Reagents

-A-5.3.1.1 Standard potassium dichromate solution - 0.1 N.
+A-5.3.1.1 Standard potassium dichromate solution — 0.1 N

-A-5.3.1.2 Concentrated hydrochloric acid - conforming to IS 265.
+A-5.3.1.2 Concentrated hydrochloric acid — conforming to IS 265

 A-5.3.1.3 Potassium iodide

-A-5.3.1.4 Starch indicator solution - one percent (m/v), freshly prepared.
+A-5.3.1.4 Starch indicator solution — 1 percent (m/v), freshly prepared

 A-5.3.2 Procedure

 Pipette out accurately 25 ml of the standard potassium dichromate solution into a 600 ml Erlenmeyer flask.
-Add to this about 125 ml of water, 10 ml of concentrated hydrochloric acid and 4 to 5 g of potassium iodide.
+Add to this about 125 ml of water, 10 ml of concentrated hydrochloric acid and 4 g to 5 g of potassium iodide.
 Stopper the Erlenmeyer flask and keep it in dark for about 15 min to complete the reaction.
 After 15 min, titrate this mixture against the standard sodium thiosulphate solution using about 2 ml of starch indicator solution towards the end.

 A-5.3.3 Calculation